ReactForAll/React-Course/Level_5/1. Understanding the Typescript’s Type System/README.md

 ## Common Types
 Data is always stored as binary (1s and 0s).
-To make things simpler, we have a higher level abstraction to data storage which is applicable to most programming languages.
+To make things simpler, we have a higher level abstraction for data storage which is applicable to most programming languages.

 #### Primitive Data Types in C/C++